ramgirish10/Netflix_Top_10_Shows/README.md

-# 📺 Netflix Top 10 Analysis
+# 📺 Netflix Top Shows Analysis

-This project focuses on analyzing the top 10 most-watched shows and movies on Netflix using Tableau.
+This project focuses on analyzing the most-watched shows and movies on Netflix using Tableau.
 The visualizations provide insights into viewing trends, popular genres, and performance metrics.

 ## 📚 Table of Contents
 1. 📥 Data Source